reactor/reactor/README.md

 ## BOM Versioning Scheme
 The BOM can be imported in Maven, which will provide a set of default artifact versions to use whenever the corresponding dependency is added to a pom without an explicitly provided version.

-As the different artifacts versions are not necessarily aligned, the BOM represents a release train with a codename-based versioning scheme: the usual MAJOR.MINOR numbers are replaced by a chemical name from the [Periodic Table of Elements](https://en.wikipedia.org/wiki/List_of_chemical_elements), in growing alphabetical order.
+As the different artifacts versions are not necessarily aligned, the BOM represents a release train with an heterogeneous range of versions that are curated to work together.

-The first stable release is simply suffixed with `-RELEASE`, but the equivalent of patch releases are also possible as "Service Releases", appending the suffix `-SR` followed by the number of the service release (eg. `-SR1`, `-SR2`).
+The artifact version follows the `YYYY.MINOR.MICRO-QUALIFIER` scheme since Europium, where:

+ * `YYYY` is the year of the first GA release in a given release cycle (like 3.4.0 for 3.4.x)
+ * `.MINOR` is a 0-based number incrementing with each new release cycle ** in the case of the BOM it allows discerning between release cycles in case two get first released the same year
+ * `.PATCH` is a 0-based number incrementing with each service release
+ * `-QUALIFIER` is a textual qualifier, which is omitted in the case of GA releases (see below)

+On top of the artifact version, each release train has an associated codename, a chemical name from the [Periodic Table of Elements](https://en.wikipedia.org/wiki/List_of_chemical_elements) in growing alphabetical order, for reference in discussions.

-So far, the release trains are named:
+So far, the release trains code names are:
  - `Aluminium` for the `3.0.x` generation of Reactor-Core ([:bulb:](# 'aluminium is shiny, as is this brand new release'))
  - `Bismuth` for the `3.1.x` generation ([:bulb:](# 'intricate crystaline structure, a bit like this release'))
  - `Californium` for the `3.2.x` generation ([:bulb:](# 'made in California, can be used to help start up nuclear reactors... shoutout to our own @smaldini moving there'))
  - `Dysprosium` for the `3.3.x` generation ([:bulb:](# 'means hard to get and is used in nuclear reactors'))
+ - `Europium` (`2020.0`) for the `3.4.x` generation ([:bulb:](# 'a large part of the team is now based in Europe'))

+NOTE: Up until Dysprosium, the BOM was versioned using a release train scheme with a codename followed by a qualifier, and the qualifiers were slightly different.
+For example: Aluminium-RELEASE (first GA release, would now be something like YYYY.0.0), Bismuth-M1, Californium-SR1 (service release would now be something like YYYY.0.1), Dysprosium-RC1, Dysprosium-BUILD-SNAPSHOT (after each patch, we'd go back to the same snapshot version. would now be something like YYYY.0.X-SNAPSHOT so we get 1 snapshot per PATCH).

 # Enrolling